i13e/i13e/README.md

 - [timeshift-autosnap-wrapper](https://github.com/i13e/timeshift-autosnap-wrapper): Take only one snapshot per system update.
 - [cfg](https://github.com/i13e/cfg): Config files for my Linux workspace, managed using `git --bare`.

-I'm currently working on learning DevOps through configuring [NixOS](nixos.org).
+I'm currently working on learning on learning about and configuring [NixOS](nixos.org).

 #### Get in Touch

 <!--**LinkedIn:** https://linkedin.com/in/ianb-->
 - **Website:** https://i13e.org
 - **Email:** <hello@i13e.org>

 Feel free to reach out if you'd like to collaborate on a project or just want to connect!